Gold18K/ThreadPool-Cpp-20/README.md

     pool.change_number_of_workers(5); // Nothing happens

-If the new number of workers is greater than the current one, new workers will be added and will immediately start running tasks;
+If the new number of workers is greater than the current one, new workers will be added and will immediately start running tasks:

     Thread_Pool pool(5);